BreiteSeite/challenge-synergist-io/README.md

 run `docker-compose run php composer check` for more sophisticated checks

 ## TODOs
+* don't have the domain layer use the Infrastructure/JsonClient. domain layer must provide an interface that is implemented by the infrastructure layer, not vice-versa.
 * improve test coverage of domain code
 * add tests for infrastructure code
 * abstract all web-requests through a generic HttpClient interface to better decouple specific client